dukang4655/dukang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
   I'm currently an software algorithm intern of [imsight](http://www.imsightmed.com/article/enteamlist), Beijing.
-My research interest includes computer vision, medical image analysis and reconstruction of MRI.
+My research interest includes computer vision, medical image analysis and image reconstruction.

   I obtained my B.E. degree of Electrical Engineering from Beijing University of Technology (BJUT)，in July 2018.
 I used to be an undergraduate reseacher of Signal and Information Pocessing Lab (SIPL) at BJUT, under the supervison of [Dr. Hui Zhang](http://yanzhao.bjut.edu.cn/ds/2/1/2017227/14881584875387012_1.html) and [Prof Li Zhuo](http://yanzhao.bjut.edu.cn/ds/10/2015626/1435290308715_1.html).